The 4th Annual

 What is NEXT?

-The New Explorations in Teaching (NEXT) Conference is an annual gathering at The University of Akron to share new ideas and explore topics that affect teaching in higher education.
+The New Explorations in Teaching (NEXT) Conference is an annual conference where participants gather to share new ideas and explore innovative topics that support teaching in higher education.

 Who Should Attend?

-What are some of the statewide initiatives that are now being discussed at our individual institutions?
-Whether it is the cost of education and how it pertains to open educational resources, the implementation of competency-based education, or the need to promote Universal Design for Learners, these conversations will help inform the conversation on your campus.
+What are some of the statewide initiatives that are now being discussed at individual institutions?
+Whether it is the cost of education and how it pertains to open educational resources, the implementation of competency-based education, or the need to promote Universal Design for Learners, being part of these conversations at NEXT will help inform the conversation on your campus.

 What are the best ways to engage your faculty with professional development?
 What technologies do you recommend to faculty or promote for your learners?
 This conference will include numerous sessions that will provide resources for support staff to bring back to their institutions.

-Each year, we seek to provide opportunities for graduate students to get involved, to attend and present your research, and to join the conversation.
-The student voice is essential, and we invite you to contribute your thoughts to these important topics.
+Each year, we seek to provide opportunities for graduate students to get involved by attending and presenting your their research so as to join the conversation.
+The student voice is essential, so we invite students to contribute their thoughts to these important topics.